 - Permissive parenting

 Maccoby and Martin (1983), expanded upon Baumrind’s three parenting styles.
 Thus, the parenting styles that are known today are:

 Authoritative parenting is considered to be the ideal form of parenting as it is more child-centric.
 The authoritative parents understand the feelings and the thoughts of the children and teach them to regulate their feelings.
 They expect a high level of maturity from their children.
 The standards for behaviour are clearly stated and set this.
 The child’s behaviour is regularly monitored.
 In order to discipline the child, reasoning and explanation is used.
 No form of power is asserted on the children.
 Parents do not withdraw their love and affection for their children as a form of punishment.
 While punishing the child, the parents explain the reasons for punishing them.
 So the child knows reason why he or she is being punished.
 Children who are reared in such a style of parenting have a high self-esteem and self-reliance.
 They are socially responsible, achievement oriented and are highly independent.

 2. Authoritarian parenting:

 Authoritarian means showing authority and not being very responsive.
-In this style of parenting, the parent is highly restrictive in showing their emotions and also restrict the behavior of the children.
+In this style of parenting, the parent is highly restrictive in showing their emotions and also restrict the behaviour of the children.
 Punishment is given heavily to the children in order to show their authority.
-Parents may also use verbal abuses to get the desired behavior from their children.
+Parents may also use verbal abuses to get the desired behaviour from their children.
 This style of parenting is intended to teach the children the harsh realities of the world which they can face when they are mature enough.
 The children who are brought up in such a form of parenting style are:

 - Highly obedient